Ascending Passage .com HOME PAGE.

 the bound, thrilling with fiery animation, which he gives when he sets

-crowding sunbeams, the far-off groves of palm-trees, and the drowsy
+crowding sunbeams, the far-off groves of palm trees, and the drowsy

 mountains, like shadows, that sleep beyond the Nile.
 And you look up,

-perhaps, as I looked that morning, and upon a lotus column near you,
+perhaps, as I looked that morning, and upon a lotus column nearby you perceive the figure of a young man singing.

 A young man singing!
 Let him be the tutelary god of this place,